swapneel001/HacknRoll2021/README.md

 Files:
-fall_test.ino : ESP32 code to detect fall and send bluetooth ping AndroidManifest.xml and MainActivity.java : Android App codes
+fall_test.ino : ESP32 code to detect fall and send bluetooth ping

+AndroidManifest.xml and MainActivity.java : Android App codes

 app-debug.apk : Android app

+demo.MOV: showing demo on user side, the device being moved in the air to simulate motion of walking, and the app is connecting to the ESP32 and waiting for a ping.
+Once the ping is sent, the emergency contact will get an sms (screenshot attached)